DDLdancer/dotfiles/README.md

-1.Clone this repo to your home folder
+1. Clone this repositry to your home folder
-2.rename "dotfiles" to ".dotfiles"
+`git clone git@github.com:DDLdancer/dotfiles.git ~/.dotfiles`
-3.enter the folder and execute Zsh-install.sh
+2. Enter the folder and execute omz-install.sh
-4.IMPORTANT! once you enter zsh, use "exit" or ^D to logout and finish running the script
+3. **IMPORTANT!** Once you have entered zsh, use "exit" or ^D to logout and finish running the script